NVIDIA/aistore/docs/lifecycle_node.md

 Done.
 ```

-Admission is all-or-nothing: if any named node is unknown or is the current primary, the entire request
+Admission is all-or-nothing: if any specified node is unknown or is the current primary, the entire request
 is rejected and no node is touched.
 Conversely, once the transaction is underway, a node that
 disappears - keepalive-removed, for instance - does not abort it; the remaining nodes complete
 normally.

 Operation-specific state checks also apply. `start-maintenance` skips a node that has already completed
 the same transition, and `stop-maintenance` skips a node that is already active.
-If every named node is
+If every specified node is
 skipped, the command reports "nothing to do" and leaves the cluster map untouched.
 A node in
 maintenance can be advanced to `shutdown` or `decommission`; `stop-maintenance` refuses a node that
 is being decommissioned.

 ### Unconfirmed Maintenance State

 A target is marked (and stays in) `maintenance` before its post-rebalance transition is confirmed.
-This is the
+This is
-normal final state of `start-maintenance --no-rebalance`, but it can also mean that the associated global rebalance
+the normal final state of `start-maintenance --no-rebalance`, but it can also mean that the associated
-transaction was interrupted or renewed by a concurrent self-join.
-These cases are indistinguishable from the
+global rebalance transaction was interrupted, renewed by a concurrent self-join, or aborted because
+another target left the cluster (e.g., via K8s delete-pod => SIGTERM => `rmSelf`).

-primary's perspective.
+These cases are indistinguishable from the primary's perspective.

+Given unconfirmed maintenance state, the operator can proceed in one of several ways:

+* repeat `start-maintenance`.
+This is accepted rather than rejected, so a retry - or a rolling-upgrade
-Repeating `start-maintenance` keeps the target out of service and reapplies maintenance on the node when
+  script that reissues one - does not fail.
+It keeps the target out of service and reapplies maintenance
-reachable.
-It does not, by itself, confirm the missing post-rebalance step or start another rebalance
-for a target that is already inactive.

-The operator can then choose an explicit transition:
+  on the node when reachable.
+If no active target is specified alongside, that is all it does;
 * run `stop-maintenance` to clear maintenance and return the target to service, with rebalance as
   required;
 * advance the target to `shutdown` or `decommission`; or
 * leave it in maintenance.
 An explicit `ais start rebalance` can restore global data placement, but
   does not itself change the target's unconfirmed maintenance flag.

+> An unconfirmed target specified together with an active one follows the normal batch path.
+With
+> automatic rebalance enabled and without `--no-rebalance`, that batch rebalances, and its
+> post-rebalance step confirms both.
+>
+> Specifying it together with a target whose maintenance is already confirmed changes nothing: the
+> confirmed target is left as it is (e.g., for `{unconfirmed A, confirmed B}` - B is skipped), and the
+> command behaves as if only the unconfirmed one had been specified.

 ### Skipping Rebalance